Buddhist funerals in Australia: saffron-robed monks beside a coffin at a light-filled service

 Buddhist funerals in Australia: Theravada, Mahayana and Tibetan traditions

-Buddhism treats death not as an ending but as a transition within samsara, the cycle of death and rebirth.
-Funeral rites across all Buddhist schools aim to support the deceased's consciousness as it moves from this life toward rebirth or, for those who have achieved it, nirvana.
+Buddhism treats death as a transition within samsara, the cycle of death and rebirth, rather than a final ending.
+Funeral rites across the Buddhist schools aim to support the deceased's consciousness as it moves from this life toward rebirth or, for those who have achieved it, nirvana.

 Cremation or burialCremation is customary across all schools, following the precedent of Gautama Buddha.
 Burial is permitted but uncommon.